 - Forest (on south and east-facing slopes and in river valleys).

-The owners of Bezhoek Nature Reserve are committed to preserving and protecting the biodiversity of this jewel and intend to eradicate all invasive and alien vegetation which compromise the grasslands and the Olifants River Valley.
+The owners of Bezhoek Nature Reserve are committed to preserving and protecting the biodiversity of this jewel and will use their very best efforts and all resources to keep mining out.
+The intention is to eradicate all invasive and alien vegetation which compromise the grasslands and the Olifants River Valley.
 To date, hundreds of hectares of Black Wattle, Poplar Canensis and Bankrupt Bush have been removed and the grasslands rehabilitated with the support of donations from generous individuals and companies dedicated to the preservation of South Africa’s natural biodiversity.

 Although Bezhoek is located just 25km outside of Middelburg and Witbank and a 90 minute drive from Pretoria and Joburg there is no hint of any city activity once you arrive at Bezhoek.
 5000ha of pristine nature is tucked away in the Olifants river valley, ready to be explored.